riceissa/issarice.com/wiki/project-ideas.md

 0
 :   Up to one day of effort.
 These are relatively quick things that can be done.
-Examples are first round of timeline of Carl Shulman publications, some global health pages like Amanda Glassman (I think)
+Examples are [Timeline of Carl Shulman publications](https://timelines.issarice.com/index.php?title=Timeline_of_Carl_Shulman_publications&oldid=15618) as of July 13, 2017 (about 7 hours of work), some global health pages like Amanda Glassman (I think)

 1